Soccera1/tweeta-desktop/docs/architecture.md

 The UI is built using standard GTK3 widgets:
 - `GtkWindow` and `GtkHeaderBar` for the main window structure.
-- `GtkStack` for navigating between different views (Timeline, Profile, Search).
+- `GtkStack` for navigating between different views (Timeline, Profile, Search, Notifications, Messages).
-- `GtkListBox` for displaying lists of tweets and users.
+- `GtkListBox` for displaying lists of tweets, users, notifications, and conversations.
 - `GtkNotebook` for tabs within the Profile and Search views.

 ### 2. Networking Layer (libcurl)